ShippingEasy/hey-pubsub/README.md

 Hey is a lightweight pubsub wrapper that makes it easy to change underlying messaging implementations and also includes some convenience utilities to:

-* Track chains of events
+* Track a chain of events
 * Sanitize sensitive data from event payloads
 * Record who originally kicked off the chain of events (the actor)
 * Set arbitrary data that will be included on every event published on the same thread